signicat/signicat-express-net/README.md

 ## Sample Usage
-The example below show how to get the details of a specific document.
+The example below shows how to get the details of a specific document.

 ```csharp
 // Set your credentials and desired scopes